vanessamarinho/assessment-test-Vanessa/test-2/question-2-3-python/README.md

 ![Time series with the average variation prices/sqm](time_series_plots/time_series_variation_values.png?raw=true "Time series with the average variation prices/sqm")

 As I mentioned earlier, this obtained time series can be considered *stationary*, since the mean doesn't vary much over time.
 We see that the averages for the predicted points are positive, negative and then positive again.
-Now that we predicted the average variation prices/sqm, the actual average prices/sqm are given by applying the successive variations to the initial average price/sqm, which was considered as the average of the old prices of the properties in their first price change.
+Now that we predicted the average variation prices/sqm, the actual average prices/sqm are given by applying the successive variations to the initial average price/sqm, which was considered as the average of the old prices of the properties in their first price change, i.e. the oldest old prices.
 The time series with the average prices/sqm is presented below.

 ![Time series with the average prices/sqm](time_series_plots/time_series_values_monthly.png?raw=true "Time series with the average prices/sqm")